olson-sean-k/nym/README.md

 `copy`, `link` and `move` commands.
 Some commands, such as `find`, use only a from-pattern.

+Commands that write to the file system (i.e., transforms like `copy`) are interactive by default and print a manifest and then prompt to continue before writing.
+This behavior can be controlled with the `--interactive` option.

 Nym operates exclusively on files (with the exception of the `--parent`/`-p` flag, which creates parent directories in destination paths derived from to-patterns).
 Commands never apply to directories.
 It is **not** possible to